Music Composition MA/M.Mus

 The Master Program of Composition is an international program conducted in English.

 Students must be proficient in spoken and written English in the academic context.
-In case the admission committee has doubts regarding the applicant's competence, he / she may be required to Submit evidence of English proficiency.
+In case the admission committee has deaths regarding the applicant's competition, he/she may be required to submit evidence of English proficiency.